drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/acitve_enantiomer.gif){: loading=lazy }
 ### 'Chiral Switch' : From a Racemic to a Chiral Drug

-In the late 1980s, most chiral drugs were commercialized as racemic mixtures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/chiral-switch-from-racemic-to-chiral-drug-84727ae6'><i class='fa fa-play' aria-hidden='true'></i></button>In the late 1980s, most chiral drugs were commercialized as racemic mixtures.
 In many cases, one of the enantiomers was found to have more favorable therapeutic and pharmacokinetic characteristics only after commercialization of the racemate.
 A new trend known as 'chiral switching' has recently emerged, which aims at the development of single enantiomers of commercial racemate drugs.
 Since 1990, the proportion of single-enantiomer drugs approved as new chemical entities has been consistently greater than that of racemates.
 Today, market approval of a racemate has become much more stringent.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer